adrianocastro189/memory/README.md

 ### yyyy.mm.dd - version 1.4.0

-* Fix a bug that was throwing an error when getm command was called without at least one moment set
+* Fix - Fix a bug that was throwing an error when getm command was called without at least one moment set
+* Dev - Update Stormwind Library to version 1.5.0

 ### 2024.05.07 - version 1.3.1